 It does NOT have to be a weekend night, though that tends to be the usual time slot that’s picked.
 My family night isn’t a weekend, because I only have every other weekend with my kids.
 Your weekends may be packed full of sports, chores or travel.
 Or you may have a family member that works weekends, frequently.
 Pick a night that works for the whole family.

 Does your weekly family night have to be weekly?

 Your weekly family night doesn’t necessarily have to be every week, but needs to be regularly!
 Maybe you have a shift worker who works an odd rotating schedule, such as 4 days on and 3 days off.
-So maybe your family night won’t be a specific day of the week, but rather be tied to the rotation.
+So maybe your set aside family time won’t be a specific day of the week, but rather be tied to the rotation.
 So if you have 3 days off in a row, maybe your family night will always be the 2nd night off.
-As long as you set aside regular time for family night, you’ll get all the benefits of a family tradition.
+As long as you set aside regular time for family, you’ll get all the benefits of a family tradition.